Royal Air Force Injury Compensation Claims

 Choosing a route to compensation

-In some circumstances, it may be possible to make a claim for compensation via the AFCS and still make a civil claim for damages.
+In some circumstances, you may be able to make a claim for compensation via the AFCS and still make a civil claim for damages.
 It is not possible to receive "double" compensation, however.
 The higher of the two settlements would usually be paid, and generally a civil claim will be the higher.

 There are pros and cons to either route.